VLAN and LAGG Setup

 We need isolate:

-• a GUEST network with clients connecting to a Guest Wifi
+• a GUEST network with clients connecting to a Guest Wifi, we assigned VLAN 33

 The OPNsense and the Switch are either connected with a single network cable, or with multiple network cables via Link Aggregation.
 The Port Mode describes the configuration of the Managed Switch ports.